Carlee Russell appeared at home after vanishing while reporting lost child

 Police say they did not receive any calls of a missing toddler

-On Thursday, around 9:35 p.m., Russell was on her way home from picking up dinner when she called 911 claiming a child was lost on the side of I-459, Hoover police said.
+On Thursday, around 9:35 p.m., Russell was on her way home from picking up dinner when she called 911 claiming a boy toddler in a diaper was lost on the side of I-459, Hoover police said.

 Afterward, Russell phoned her brother's girlfriend to share what she saw.
 During the call, it sounded like Russell approached the child and moments later, screamed, her mother Talitha Russell told AL.com.
 Then, the family member lost contact with Russell.

-When police arrived on scene, officers discovered Russell's car and some of her belongings but neither Russell nor the child were anywhere to be found.
+When police arrived on scene, officers discovered Russell's car.
+Some of her belongings, including her wig and cellphone, were located on the roadway.
+But neither Russell nor the child were anywhere to be found.
 The department has received no other calls of a missing small child as of Sunday.

 Russell attends Jefferson State Community College where she is studying to become a nurse.
 She also worked part-time at a spa, according to AL.com.